frizatch/MaptimeScratch/WebMapping_201904.md

 In the example above, the alias for ZONE is written as “Zone” to get rid of the all-caps.
 If we wanted this field to not show in the pop-up at all, we would use the drop-down to change “Text Edit” to “Hidden.”

+**Introducing the qgis2web plugin!**

+*Layers and Groups*

+Choose which layers should be visible on your web map

+*Appearance*

+Tune the visuals!
+Here, we've selected to highlight our feature when we hover over it:

+*Leaflet vs. OpenLayers*

+These are different libraries and treat the behavior of data differently.
+Toggle back and forth between the two and update the preview to explore.
+For example, how does the heat map symbology from QGIS work in OpenLayers?

+*Export*

+Once you're happy with the way your map is set up, go to the export tab and pick a folder where qgis2web will write all the HTML, CSS and JavaScript needed for you to have a happy *index.html*

 The maintainer of qgis2web, Tom Chadwin, has further help for this plugin on his [wiki](https://github.com/tomchadwin/qgis2web/wiki)

+**Have fun with these different methods of creating web maps!**